CrisCariqueo/Mindfull_Monkey-uxd/README.md

 ### 3.1.
 Value Proposition Canvas

-*How we aligned student needs with our solution*
+*How we aligned user needs with our solution*

 **Dual approach:**

-1. **Students with clear options:** Exploration and comparison tools with up-to-date information.
+1. **Users with clear options:** Exploration and comparison tools with up-to-date information.
-2. **Lost or undecided students:** Vocational guidance test to narrow down options, plus a random degree explorer.
+2. **Lost or undecided users:** Vocational guidance test to narrow down options, plus a random degree explorer.

 **Identified gaps:**